greghaskins/spectrum/CONTRIBUTING.md

 # How to contribute to Spectrum

 _Awesome_.
 Thanks the help – we can use it!
-This document has a few notes to help you get started contributing to the project.
+This document has a few notes for getting started contributing to the project.

 ## Communication